abinit/abinit/doc/topics/_Tdep.md

 ---
-description: How to perform a PIMD calculation
+description: How to perform a Tdep calculation
-authors: GG
+authors: YB, FBottin
 ---
 <!--- This is the source file for this topics.
 Can be edited. -->